Sheepshead (card game): Card strength

+It's important to note that when a card is a member of the trump suit, it loses its membership as part of its "standard" suit.
+For instance, the queen of clubs is in the trump suit, and cannot follow suit if another club is led.

 Clubs, spades, and hearts take no precedence over other fail suits, unlike trump, which always take fail.
 (Notice how both aces and tens outrank kings; arguably the most confusing aspect of card strength).
 The lead suit must be followed if possible; if not, then any card may be played such as trump (which will take the trick), or a fail card.
 Playing a fail of a different suit is called "throwing off" and can be a way to clear up another suit.
 Additionally, throwing off a point card is called "schmearing."

 Card point values

 Each card is given a separate point value as follows: